Tariffs, Transparency, & Tough Calls: What We're Telling Partners Right Now

 That’s how we avoid a second wave of disruption—whether it’s order backups, port congestion, or customer frustration.
 And that’s how we show up as long-term, trusted partners in a volatile moment.

-Juliet Correnti is the CEO of Radeus Labs, a U.S.-based cleared facility and ISO 9001 certified manufacturer of satellite communication and computing systems built for mission-critical environments.
+Juliet Correnti is the CEO of Radeus Labs, a U.S.-based cleared facility and ISO 9001 certified manufacturer of satellite communication and computing systems for military, infrastructure, aerospace, government technology solutions, and public safety environments.

 Blog